ErinSteph/iFagFinder/README.md

 # iFagFinder~

-a read-only version Tripfag Finder for the 4chan mobile layout to make finding your friends easier.
+a read-only version of Tripfag Finder for the 4chan mobile layout to make finding your friends easier.

 It does not require 4chan X.